JWT Decoder

 What is a JWT?

-A JSON Web Token is a compact, URL-safe token format used for authentication and information exchange.
-It consists of a header, payload, and signature, each Base64-encoded.
+JWT decoder reads a JSON Web Token, a compact URL-safe token format used for authentication and information exchange.
+It consists of a header, payload, and signature.

 Does this tool verify the signature?